Mobile Application Development - FAQ

 What is the difference between the grad and undergrad versions of the course?

-Graduate students must use sensing in their individual apps and final project apps, and expectations for the final projects are higher.
-An optional text for the undergraduates is a required text for the graduate students, and the expectations for final projects from graduate students are higher in terms of overall scope.
+Graduate students must use sensing in their individual apps and final project apps, and expectations for the quality and scope of final projects are higher.
+An optional text for the undergraduates is a required text for the graduate students.